Bounding the inefficiency of outcomes in generalized second price auctions: Quality of Learning Outcomes in GSP

 \subsection{Learning with uncertainty}

 Let us now turn to the model of learning outcomes with uncertainty.
 As in the full information model, we can define a Bayesian version of the coarse correlated equilibrium.
-A \emph{Bayesian coarse correlated equilibrium} is a mapping from valuation profiles $\vals$ to distributions over bid profiles $\ddist(\vals)$ such that
+A \emph{Bayesian coarse correlated equilibrium} is a joint distribution $(\vals, \gamma, \bids)$ whose $(\vals, \gamma)$-marginals are $(\mathbf{F}, \mathbf{G})$ and satisfies the following property:

 Similarly to Lemma \ref{lem:total-anarchy-fullinfo}, we can show that the price of total anarchy with uncertainty can be bounded by considering the social welfare generated at any Bayesian coarse correlated equilibrium.